 Comparing Android NDK and RenderScript

-The Native Development Kit (NDK) is a set of tools that allow you to leverage C and C++ code in your Android app.
-You can use it to build from your own source code, or to take advantage of existing prebuilt libraries.
+As per official documentation, The Native Development Kit (NDK) is a set of tools that allow you to leverage C and C++ code in your Android app.
+You can use it to build from your own source code or to take advantage of existing prebuilt libraries.

 But it can be useful in cases in which you need to:

-- Squeeze extra performance out of a device for computationally intensive applications like games or physics simulations.
+- Get the extra performance out of a device for computationally intensive applications like games or physics simulations.

 - Reuse your C or C++ libraries.